KarlaLG91/mk-cn.MOPS/analysis/001b-mk-cnMOPS_singlesample/README.md

 -**CNVs**: Copy Number Variations

-## About 001a-mk-cn.MOPS_multisample
+## About 001b-mk-cn.MOPS_singlesample

 **Objective:**

 This module detects CNVs from sorted BAM files using the cn.MOPS algorithm.
-The module uses read depth approach to estimate CNVs in multiple samples simultaneously.
+The module uses read depth approach to estimate CNVs in single samples..

 ## Module description

-In this module cn.MOPS converted each input BAM file into read count matrices for each sample and set segments using a BED file.
-Then the read counts at each segment were considered to build a model across all samples.
+In this module cn.MOPS converted each input BAM file into read count matrices for each sample and specified the targeted regions needed using a BED file.
+Consequently, the program partitioned the genome into segments and consider the read counts at each segment to build a model.
 The algorith uses de linear relation between read counts and copy number to determine CNVs.

-As a result of this module a .csv file is created recording the levels of copy number clases (CN) of all samples.
+As a result of this module a .csv file is created recording the levels of copy number clases (CN).
 It gives the _Genomic location (chr, start, end)_ and then four metadata columns.
 These are _SampleName_, _Median_, _Mean_ and _CN_.

  ````
-NOTE:  At least 6 samples are recommended for proper parameter estimation.
+cn.MOPS is reported to not be suitable for single sample analysis.
+The reason for this is that, the algorithm differentiates variations along samples whether they are copy numbers or noise.
+The quality of this discrimination increases with the number of samples.
 [1]
+However, the package offers a single sample analysis command `singlecn.mops`.
+[2]
+During the development of this module said command was tested.
+The results obtained turned out to be dissimilar when compared to the results obtained through multi-sample analysis.
 ````

 ## Pipeline configuration